 Abuse of Referees, Minor Officials and OBA Officials/Site Supervisors

 The most important aspect of Ontario Basketball (OBA) is fair play, not competition.
 OBA is looking to promote sportsmanship through courtesy between players, coaches, referees, parents and fans.
 Wins and losses and gold medals are secondary outcomes.
 It is important that participants not lose sight of this in the heat of the games.
-We have many well-conceived and elegantly written policies, all readily available in the OBA Rules and Regulations Manual.
+We have written policies, all readily available in the OBA Rules and Regulations Manual should you need to refer to them.
 These policies instruct all parties to show mutual respect and cheer for players from both teams.
 However, some people seem to forget these expectations once the game begins and a referee makes an unfavorable call (in some people’s opinion).

 As a result of this, OBA implemented a Zero Tolerance Policy in 2014-15, regulating the conduct of coaches, players and parents toward game officials.
 Players, coaches or spectators are not allowed to disrespect an official’s decision, nor are they allowed to make abusive comments.
 This includes comments and complaints from the stands.

 1. Prior to each game the Site Supervisor will remind coaches, by having them sign the OBA score-sheet and provide reminder of the Zero Tolerance Policy on challenging the decisions of game officials or making abusive comments.